-Please find all our school policies under the Policies Page of the website, including the Child Protection and Safeguarding Policy, Keeping Children Safe in Education Policy, Tackling Extremism and Radicalisation Policy and the E Safety Policy.
+Please find all our school policies under the Policies Page of the website, including the Child Protection and Safeguarding Policy, Keeping Children Safe in Education and E-Safety Policy.

 Please see further useful links at the end of this page.

 St Swithun’s CE Primary School is committed to safeguarding and promoting the welfare of children and expects all staff, governors, volunteers, parents/carers and visitors to share this commitment.

 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Safeguarding and Child Protection Policy.
 All of our safeguarding related polices are available to read on the school website on either the Policies or Safeguarding page.
 Alternatively a hard copy can be requested from the school office.

 - Claire Serle - Designated Safeguarding Lead

 - Caroline Knighton - Deputy Designated Safeguarding Lead

 - Fiona Bethel - Deputy Designated Safeguarding Lead

 - Sally Arul - Deputy Designated Safeguarding Lead

 If you are concerned about the safety or wellbeing of a child please speak directly to a designated member of staff.